 In addition, a memorandum of understanding was signed between Scottish Power Renewables, BOC/Linde and ITM Power for the development of a 10MW electrolyser to be based at Scottish Power’s Whitelee Wind Farm (that largest wind farm in Europe).
 This can provide the refuelling infrastructure that is required across the region and support the development of other sectors such as freight, trains and ferries as the west side of the country, in particular, will not be electrified providing the opportunity for fuel cell electric technology deployments.
 Equally there is an opportunity on the East coast from Aberdeen up to Inverness and beyond.

 In the Scottish Government’s 2019 Programme for Government there was a commitment to establish a Hydrogen Accelerator to expediate the uptake of hydrogen technologies in Scotland.
-The Hydrogen Accelerator was launched on 1 September 2020, led by the University of St Andrews in partnership with the University of Strathclyde to support the public/private sectors to decarbonise their various modes of transport to fuel cell electric vehicles, support product development, research, development of Scottish supply chain, inward and export opportunities.
+The Hydrogen Accelerator was launched in July 2020, led by the University of St Andrews in partnership with the University of Strathclyde to support the public/private sectors to decarbonise their various modes of transport to fuel cell electric vehicles, support product development, research, development of Scottish supply chain, inward and export opportunities.

 For further information on the work of the Hydrogen Accelerator please contact Fiona Landy, Delivery Manager email@example.com